alicerunsonfedora/cm-godot/README.md

 - (Optional) Xcode 12 or better, for signing certificates and iOS exports
 - (Optional) iconutil, for creating the Mac icon file
 - (Optional) Aseprite, for making the sprite files
+- (Optional) clickable, for making the Ubuntu Touch variant

 Clone the repository code from GitHub via `git clone`, then open the project in Godot.
 To export the projects, edit the signing configurations under **Project &rsaquo; Export...** for each platform you want to distribute to, then click "Export Project" for each project.

+For instructions on how to build the Ubuntu Touch version of the game, consult the [README file in the clickable subdirectory](./clickable/README.md).

 ## Debugging options